Guidelines effective Summer 2017 – revised 27 April, 2016.

-Admitted students are required to begin doctoral work in the summer semester to establish the proper sequence of courses.
+Admitted students are required to begin doctoral work in the fall semester to establish the proper sequence of courses.
 Admitted students who are unable to begin their studies at the designated time may be required to re-apply if they wish to enroll at a later date.

 2. Doctoral Program Structure

 The Ph.D. program at the FSU School of Information is overseen by the School’s Doctoral Program Committee in cooperation with the Director of the School of Information, iSchool Graduate Student Services and iSchool Financial Services representatives.
 Each student’s individual progress through the program is guided by a Major Professor and a Supervisory Committee.

 2.1 Doctoral Program Committee